brianespinoza/mp3poolR/README.md

 - pw = string containing your account password

 - start = integer of the page number to start scraping.
-0 refers to the first page.
+1 refers to the first page.

 - end = integer of the page number to stop scraping.
-0 referst to the first page.
+1 refers to the first page.

 - path = character string with a path to your download folder. default is "~/Desktop/mp3pool_downloads"